 - Because older buildings often present unique challenges, retrofitting an older structure may cost between $4 per square foot up to $12 per square foot.
 This is due to the cost of additional labor for a more difficult installation.
 New construction installation is usually easier and cheaper.

-- The cost to install a fire alarm system in an apartment building averages $1800-$2500 per apartment.
+- The cost to install a fire alarm system in a warehouse or an apartment building averages $1800-$2500 per apartment.

 - Installation in a large, crowded office space or other structure can cost up to $15,000 to $20,000.